 People ask me all the time, "What made you want to be a weather man?"
 Well, it has never really been a question in my mind.
 I grew up in Kearney, Neb. (located in central Nebraska), and the weather there changes just as much as it does here, with severe weather and blizzards and all that good stuff.
 I love it.

-I am the midday weathercaster for KOMU 8 News at Noon and Five.
+I am the morning weathercaster for KOMU 8 News Today.
 Who would have thought that a little kid who was scared of lightning would become a weatherman?
 My family and friends still won't let me forget that.
 Yet this is a true testament of how far conquering your fears can take you!

 Growing up in St. Louis, my childhood was filled with sports, mainly baseball and running.
 We would make trips into Mid-MO often -- to visit family, watch Dad race quads at Finger Lakes or go to the Lake for a weekend.

 I have been sports director at KOMU 8 since January 2000.
 I anchor weeknight sportscasts and host Sports Xtra with Chris Gervino on Sunday nights.

 From 2000 to 2014, I did TV play-by-play for the Missouri men's basketball team.
 I also have some TV play-by-play for the Missouri baseball team.
 I have been football sideline reporter for the Tiger Radio Network since 1992 and basketball color analyst for the Tiger Radio Network since 2017.